microsoft/azure-pipelines-yaml/design/runtime-parameters.md

 | `serviceConnection`
 | `environment`

+### Data types for template parameters

 It's also useful to tighten up the editor experience and error messages for template parameters.
 Customers are already using templates to pass along step and job lists.
-These aren't very useful for run-time parameters: it's unclear how a user would be expected to set them.
+These aren't particularly useful for run-time parameters.
 They're rendered like a plain `object` in the UI.

 | YAML string type | Notes |